Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: S.6. Frequency comb I: estimating nonlinear coefficients

-When hybrid mode is pumped at double of the resonance frequency, we observe parametric gain (fig. S.10b) in both the hybrid modes below the threshold of pump voltage.
-Above the threshold i.e. in the self-oscillation regime, we observe mode mixing which is attributed to the nonlinear terms in equation S.8,9.
-Using the amplitudes of newly generated modes, we calculate the nonlinear coefficients.
+Here we describe the methodology we use to estimate nonlinear coefficients from observed frequency combs on graphene and SiNx surfaces.
+When modes are driven at twice the resonance frequency, we observe parametric gain (Fig. S.13) in both the hybrid modes below a threshold pump voltage.
+Above threshold, in the self-oscillation regime, we observe mixing of modes.
+We attribute this mixing to nonlinearity in the system.
+Using amplitudes of newly generated modes, we estimate the corresponding nonlinear coefficients.

-We start with the amplitudes of two hybrid modes to be $a_1$ and $a'_1$, such that the corresponding displacement (measured on graphene or SiNx surface) can be expressed as:
+In particular, starting with amplitudes of four modes of frequency comb to be $A_1$, $A'_1$, $A_2$ and $A'_2$, such that the corresponding displacement (measured on graphene or SiNx surface) can be expressed as:

-where, $\Delta$ is the separation between modes from the central frequency,$\omega_0$.
-As evident from fig. 2(b) in maintext (or fig. S.11(a)), as we increase the pump voltage ($V_p$) we have obeserve new modes which are equispaced by $\Delta$.
-So we go forward and write for four such modes the corresponding displacement (measured on graphene or SiNx surface) as:

-where $A_1$, $A'_1$, $A_2$ and $A'_2$ are the amplitudes for the four hybrid modes at frequencies $\omega_0-\Delta$, $\omega_0+\Delta$, $\omega_0-3\Delta$ and $\omega_0+3\Delta$ respectively. \\\\ The observation of new generated modes are attributed to the terms with Duffing nonlinearity and nonlinear damping.
-Replacing x for the expressions of nonlinear damping and cubic nonlinear response terms, we get